augustine0890/backend-blockchain-roadmap/cosmos-sdk/checkers/readme.md

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Starport docs](https://docs.starport.com).
+To learn more, see the [Starport docs](https://docs.starport.network).

+### Launch

+To launch your blockchain live on multiple nodes, use `starport network` commands.
+Learn more about [Starport Network](https://github.com/tendermint/spn).

 ### Web Frontend